Taxonomy Design

 Example

 Taxonomy for a 200-document knowledge base.
 Content audit reveals 8 natural clusters, 40 miscategorized documents, and 15 that belong in multiple categories.
 Produces a 12-category taxonomy with clear rules, a "miscellaneous" kill policy, and a quarterly audit schedule.
+Taxonomy design is the foundation of a Knowledge OS installation.

 Deep Dives